NBA All-Star Weekend Shooting Stars Competition

-The Shooting Stars competition was a National Basketball Association (NBA) contest during All-Star Weekend that was held on the Saturday before the All-Star Game.
-It involved a current NBA player, a WNBA player, and a retired NBA player competing together in a shooting competition.
+The Shooting Stars competition is a National Basketball Association (NBA) contest during All-Star Weekend held on the Saturday before the All-Star Game.
+The contest was held from 2004 to 2015 before returning in 2026.
+The contest originally involved teams consisting of two active NBA or WNBA players and a retired NBA player competing together in a shooting competition.
+In the contest's return in 2026, the format was changed to feature teams consisting of two current NBA players and a retired NBA player competing together in a two-round shooting competition, in which each team must shoot from seven locations in order and each player must shoot from each location to score the most points.

+Format

+Original format

+The original format involved a current NBA player, a WNBA player, and a retired NBA player competing together in a shooting competition.
 From 2004 to 2012, players represented their teams' cities.
 Starting in 2013, the NBA player chose both a WNBA player and the retired player to compete on his team.
 The competition itself was time based, involving shooting from four locations of increasing difficulty and making all four shots in sequential order.
 The first shot was a 10-ft bank shot from the right angle, the second was straight-on jump shot from the top of the key, the third was an NBA three-point shot from the left angle and the fourth is a half-court shot.
-There was a two-minute time limit for each attempt and the top two times advanced to a head-to-head final round.
-The event was held each All-Star Weekend from 2003 to 2004.
-In 2007–08, Team San Antonio became the event's first two-time winner.
+There was a two-minute time limit for each attempt and the top two teams advanced to the final round.
+The event was held each All-Star Weekend from 2004 to 2015 In 2007–08, Team San Antonio became the event's first two-time winner.
 Detroit followed suit in 2008–09 with their second title.
-In 2005–06, Team San Antonio set the course record with 25.1 seconds.
-In 2010–11, Team Atlanta became the first team to win the event with a time over one minute.
-From 2013 to 2015, Team Bosh became the first back-to-back and three-time winner.
-Starting with the 2016 NBA All-Star Game, the contest has been retired and removed from All Star Weekend with no event replacing it.
+In 2006, Team San Antonio set the course record with 25.1 seconds.
+In 2011, Team Atlanta became the first team to win the event with a time over one minute.
+From 2013 to 2015, Team Bosh became the first back-to-back and only three-time winner.
+Starting with the 2016 NBA All-Star Game, the contest was retired and removed from All Star Weekend until 2026.